Generate dir listings on GETs only

 The mod_dirlisting module creates dir listings for all HTTP methods while it really only should do that for GETs.

-#1 Updated by Anonymous about 5 years ago
+#1 Updated by Anonymous over 9 years ago

 i really dont see a reason why we shouldnt do that for other request types too.